 MEIM has assigned a career consultant who provides guidance through one-on-one appointments.
-Matthew Spangler (based in Pittsburgh) is the Assistant Director of Career Services for the MEIM program and works in tandem with the Head of Industry Relations, and the Program Director (both based in Los Angeles).
+Matthew Spangler (based in Pittsburgh) is the Assistant Director of Career Services for the MEIM program and works in tandem with the Program Director (based in Los Angeles).
 A number of events to help students transition into their careers are planned throughout the two years of the program.